 Weather-wise, October is one of the best months for being outdoors in New Orleans.
 Take your pick of fests and join us for fall fun in the French Quarter and beyond.
 Make Hotel Provincial your home base as you enjoy the following unique October events in New Orleans, a one-of-a-kind city.
 Book now.

-Join John Boutte, the Hot 8 Brass Band, Dwayne Dopsie and the Zydeco Hellraisers and many others at Tremé Fall Fest.
+Tremé Fall Fest is a highlight of the fall festival season in New Orleans.
 Enjoy authentic fare from local restaurants and food trucks as well as arts and crafts booths.

 We bet you dollars to donuts you’ll love this event at the New Orleans City Park Festival Grounds.
-Eat all the beignets you want (the usual 3 won’t do) and enjoy performances by Eric Lindell, the Imagination Movers and others.
+Eat all the beignets you want (the usual 3 won’t do) and enjoy performances by great local musicians.

 This film festival was named one of the “25 Film Festivals Worth the Entry Fee” by MovieMaker Magazine, and one of the “Fifteen Fests You Should Enter” by Premium Beat.
 If you love the movies, you won’t want to miss it.

-This year's celebration in Lafayette Square Park will include entertainment by Jimmie Vaughan, Samantha Fish, Shemekia Copeland and others.
-Come get your fill of BBQ from the top restaurants and smokers in the region.
+As usual, this year's celebration in Lafayette Square Park will include entertainment by great local acts as well as BBQ from the top restaurants and smokers in the region.

 Mumford and Sons, Marilyn Manson, Childish Gambino, Arctic Monkeys and more are headlining this year’s festival under the oaks in City Park.
 Come “Worship the Music.”